 The Amazon might seem like a world away, but Sacha Lodge is easily accessible from Quito.

 After an easy 25-minutes flight from Quito and a two-hour journey speeding up the Napo River in a motorized canoe leaving civilization far behind, by lunchtime you will be in a hammock listening to the chatter of the tamarind monkeys.

 Step into the heart of the animal and bird kingdom, home to eight species of monkeys, 50 species of bats, anteaters, three-toed sloths, ocelots, and birds of more colours than you could ever imagine.

-Lodging at Sacha combines the highest comfort to the traveller with the preservation of the environment and rainforest ambience.
+Lodging at Sacha combines the highest comfort to the traveler with the preservation of the environment and rainforest ambiance.
 All of the cabins, with high thatched roofs and private shaded terraces with hammocks, are constructed with traditional materials and nestle subtly into the lush surroundings.